jaspass04/redis-meetings-management-system/README.md

 ## Description
 ### Overview
-A complete meeting management platform that combines persistent storage (PostgreSQL) with real-time features (Redis) to manage physical meetings.
+A backend for a complete meeting management platform that combines persistent storage (PostgreSQL) with real-time features (Redis) to manage physical meetings.
 The system tracks active meetings, handles participant joining/leaving, provides chat functionality, and logs all meeting-related activities.

 ### Features
 The core features of the system include: